tsgates/arch-wiki-markdown/wiki/SSD_Memory_Cell_Clearing.md

     # hdparm -I /dev/sdX

 If the command output shows "frozen" one cannot continue to the next step.
-Most BIOSes block the ATA Secure Erase command by issuing a "SECURITY FREEZE" command to "freeze" the drive before booting an operating system.
+Some BIOSes block the ATA Secure Erase command by issuing a "SECURITY FREEZE" command to "freeze" the drive before booting an operating system.

-A possible solution for SATA drives is hot-(re)plug the data cable (which might crash the kernel).
+A possible solution is to simply suspend the system.
+Upon waking up, it is likely that the freeze will be lifts.
+If unsuccessful, one can try hot-(re)plug the data cable (which might crash the kernel).
 If hot-(re)plugging the SATA data cable crashes the kernel try letting the operating system fully boot up, then quickly hot-(re)plug both the SATA power and data cables.

--   It has been reported that hooking up the drive to an eSATA SIIG ExpressCard/54 with an eSATA enclosure will leave the drive security state to "not frozen".
--   Placing the target system into "sleep" (Clevo M865TU notebook, Fujitsu T2010 notebook, Dell XPS M1330, Lenovo ThinkPad x220/x230, Samsung NC10) and waking it up again has been reported to work as well; this may reset drives to "not frozen".
-In case you are booting from USB, you need a distribution, that runs entirely in RAM, like Grml, see the grml2ram option.
-Run echo -n mem > /sys/power/state to set the computer to sleep.
--   Hooking up the drive to a USB 2/3 port does NOT work, as you need to issue IDE commands, which is only possible via IDE/SATA connection.
--   Make sure drive security is disabled in BIOS, so no password is set:

-    Security:
-            Master password revision code = 65534
-                    supported
-            not     enabled
-            not     locked
-            not     frozen
-            not     expired: security count
-                    supported: enhanced erase
-            2min for SECURITY ERASE UNIT.
-2min for ENHANCED SECURITY ERASE UNIT.

 Step 2 - Enable security by setting a user password
 ---------------------------------------------------